 The 52,000-square-foot warehouse houses a two-story high ropes course, a zip line, multiple climbing walls, ninja warrior features, a bouldering wall, a basketball hoop and more.

 It’s been a great place for my tweens and teens to safely get some exercise and do something new and fun after so much time at home.
 The large space not only includes room for kids to play, but a kitchen and bar.
 The hot food and drinks available for purchase on site are a lifesaver when you don’t have time or just forget to bring snacks.
-(The giant soft pretzel is our favorite – it will feed three to four hungry teens.)
+(The giant soft pretzel is our favorite – it will feed a few hungry teens.)